techidaily/site-sound-tweaking/source/_posts/updated-in-2024-best-10-volume-boosters-for-windows-increase-volume-right-now.md

 ![techspot sound booster](https://images.wondershare.com/filmora/article-images/2-techspot-sound-booster.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You know how Superman did not know about the extent of his superpowers until he got to try them.
 The same is the case with the sound card set in your PC.
 You can raise the maximum amplification capacities with a volume booster like the one available on Techspot.
 Free to try, you will have to shell out $19.95 for licensed use.
 This is one of the best volume booster windows 10 can have.
 This software works well with media players, any game, web browser, or other PC programs.
 Techspot sound booster can be used in the usual way without any addons or plugins.
 Say hello to magnificent sound amplification of up to 500% and get this- there will be no sound distortions.
 The software is programmed to monitor the current gain level so that there is no clipping- hence no distortions.
 The audio volume is easy to control with a pop-up slider, again, easy to use.
 Download it for Windows 10/8/7 Vista/XP.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 [Letasoft Sound Booster](https://www.letasoft.com/)